and-other-tales/switchboard/CLOUD_RUN_DEPLOYMENT.md

 - `PUBLIC_URL`: The public URL of your Cloud Run service (optional, auto-detected)
 - `WEBSOCKET_URL`: URL for WebSocket connections (optional, defaults to PUBLIC_URL)

-> **Security Note**: The application now uses Google OAuth for authentication instead of basic HTTP authentication.
-This provides more secure authentication with features like single sign-on and multi-factor authentication.
+> **Security Note**: The application uses Google OAuth for user authentication and Google Cloud IAM for service-to-service authentication.
+This provides a secure authentication mechanism for both user access and service access.

 ## Build and Deploy